Cybersecurity is the protection of internet-connected systems, including hardware, software and data, from cyberattacks.

 The use of cybersecurity can help prevent cyberattacks, data breaches and identity theft and can aid in risk management.

-When an organization has a strong sense of network security and an effective incident response plan, it is better able to prevent and mitigate these attacks.
+When an organisation has a strong sense of network security and an effective incident response plan, it is better able to prevent and mitigate these attacks.
 For example, end user protection defends information and guards against loss or theft while also scanning computers for malicious code.